Getting Ready for a New School Year

 1. Start getting organized now!

 Prepare your organizational system before the paperwork starts to pile up and deadlines approach.
-Come up with a realistic system that works for you to keep academic work, assessment data, and other special education documentation for each child organized and accessible.
+Come up with a realistic system that works for you to keep academic work, assessment data, and other special education documentation for each student organized and accessible.
 Consider the differences this may entail from previous years.
 Could everything be kept digitally this year?
-The students will keep you busy once they return, so make sure your digital and/or hard-copy filing systems are ready before the school year begins.
-Special education solutions like Unique Learning System, L3 Skills, and Positivity will help keep your data organized and quickly accessible.
+The students will keep you busy once they return, so make sure your digital and/or hard copy filing systems are ready before the school year begins.
+Special education solutions like Unique Learning System, Polaris, Inspire, and Positivity will help keep your data organized and quickly accessible.

 2. Review each Individualized Education Program (IEP)

-Take a close look at the Present Levels of Performance and timelines (next IEP meeting, etc.).
-Schedule upcoming IEP and meeting dates as well as reminders ahead of time so you are not rushing at the last minute to be a meaningful contributor in those meetings.
-Follow guidelines to determine how IEP meetings will be held safely while retaining their collaborative manner this year.
-If you are a Unique Learning System or Positivity subscriber, now is the time to compare your students’ IEP goals with the suggested skills to be tracked in their completed profiles.
+Take a close look at the Present Levels of Performance, goals and objectives, accommodations and modifications, service delivery options, and timelines (next IEP meeting, etc.).
+Schedule upcoming meetings as well as reminders ahead of time, so you are not rushing at the last minute to be a meaningful contributor in those meetings while maintaining compliance.
+If you are a Unique Learning System or Polaris subscriber, now is the time to compare your students’ IEP goals with actionable data.

 3. Network with new teachers, especially if you share students